tadams42/flask-marshmallow-openapi/README.md

 [Flask](https://flask.palletsprojects.com/en/latest/) APIs built around [marshmallow](https://marshmallow.readthedocs.io/en/stable/) schemas.

-This was crated because no other similar projects worked exactly the way I wanted them.
+This hackish and organically grown (TM) package was crated because no other similar projects worked exactly the way I wanted them.
-It is hackish and organically grown (TM).

 You will probably be better served by some other, properly maintained project with similar purpose:

 - [flasgger](https://github.com/flasgger/flasgger)
 - [flask-openapi3](https://github.com/luolingchun/flask-openapi3)

+If you still want to use it, welcome aboard :-) and read on!

 ## Installation